 Notice how the food is being transformed into something delicious.
 When you’re cooking, just cook.

-TIP: Slow Cookers are great for mindful eating because as they cook away they awaken the senses as the aroma wafts through the house and builds anticipation for the meal ahead.
+Slow Cookers are great for mindful eating because as they cook away they awaken the senses as the aroma wafts through the house and builds anticipation for the meal ahead.

 Simple Dinner Recipes: Thai Chicken Meatballs with Peanut Sauce, Mango Chicken Bake, Thai Pineapple Chicken Curry, or these Crispy Calamari Tacos.